 For instance, I often feel like a fraud.
 At times I put forth an alternate reality.
 My gut tells me other people do too.
 Why?
 Because our society encourages the brave front, the presentation of a more perfect life.
 The kind depicted on social media.
 I am constantly baffled as to why there is an underlying pressure to always be “fine.”
 Real life isn’t always freaking fine.

-Does it really make you less of a person when you experience challenges?
-Are you incapable of solving problems or too weak to rise above them?
-Worst of all, can you become a magnet for despair who somehow attracts problems in a way that others fear is more contagious than COVID?
+Does it really make you less of a person if you are experiencing challenges?
+Does it mean you are incapable of solving problems or too weak to rise above them?
+Worst of all, can you become a magnet for despair and somehow attract problems in a way that others fear is more contagious than COVID?
 The answer is a resounding NO. You’re simply human.

 Urban Dictionary defines it this way: ‘I’m fine’ is the most told lie in the English language.
 Used when someone is, in fact, not fine, but drowning in their sadness.
 They say ‘I’m fine’ because they don’t want to worry anyone with their problems, and it’s easier than explaining what’s wrong.